 Unlicensed and light licence wireless links is the most cost effective of all links and can be deployed in a matter of days.
-Currently in most countries there are a few unlicensed ISM-band frequencies that are used for point to point links and a few light licensed frequencies that provide interference free operation.
+Currently in most countries there are a few unlicensed ISM-band frequencies that are used for point to point links and a few light licensed frequencies that provide operation without risk of frequency signal interference.

 What is a Light Licensed Microwave link?

 Regional regulators (typically, in each country) are responsible for Spectrum Management of the Radio Spectrum.
 This naturally varies in each country due to different history of usage and allocation.

 A Light License is where the licensee pays a small licence fee to register his/her radio link with regional regulators such as OFCOM (UK).